pmunts/muntsos/README.txt

 The much larger RAM is a big advantage and I have been able to purchase as many as I want without limits when the Raspberry Pi Zero 2 W has been unavailable.
-Unfortunately, the manufacturer kernel source tree has not been maintained regularly and is currently at 6.1.31.
+Unfortunately, the manufacturer kernel source repository has not been maintained and is currently frozen at 6.1.31.

 USB Gadgets